-Robotic surgery or robot-assisted surgery allows doctors to perform many types of complex procedures with more precision, flexibility and control than it is possible with conventional techniques.
+Robotic surgery, or robot-assisted surgery, allows doctors to perform many types of complex procedures with more precision, flexibility and control than possible with conventional techniques.
 Robotic surgery is usually associated with minimally invasive surgery — procedures performed through tiny incisions.
-It is also sometimes used in certain traditional open surgical procedures.
+It is also, sometimes, used in certain traditional open surgical procedures.